 - are from non-United Church organizations.

 There are two granting cycles per year: one in the spring and one in the fall.
-We will receive applications from January 15 to April 15, and from July 15 to October 15 each year.
-We prefer email submission to firstname.lastname@example.org.
-Please make sure to visit the website each cycle for the list of funds providing grants and the most up-to-date application form.
+We will accept applications from January 15 to April 15, and from July 15 to October 15 each year.
+Please make sure to visit the website each cycle and sign up to receive our newsletter for the list of funds providing grants each cycle.

 How To Apply

-Please download the application form and guidebook.
-Submissions by e-mail are preferred to email@example.com.
-If you have questions about the application process, or whether your project is eligible for funding, please contact us at 1-866-340-8223 or by email
+If you have questions about the application process, or whether your project is eligible for funding, please contact Erik Lo Forte, Grants Officer at 1-866-340-8223 or by email

 To assist interested organizations, the Foundation has created a webinar on grant writing that includes information on the various granting streams of the church and Foundation.
-The webinar was last offered on January 21st, 2016.
 You can access a recording of the one hour session if you would like to review the information presented.

 Below are some of the funds that provide grants that support innovative, unique projects that enable us to live out the New Creed’s call to “seek justice”, “live with respect in creation”, and “love and serve others”.